 Pastor of Compassionate Ministries

-For more than two decades, PazNaz Compassionate Ministries has been devoted to providing support and assistance to the poor and marginalized in our City.
+For more than two decades, PazNaz’s Compassionate Ministries has been devoted to providing support and assistance to the poor and marginalized in our city.
 Today, its relief assistance programs, community development partnerships, and justice ministries are making a difference throughout Los Angeles and beyond U.S. borders.

 Helping Hands, a community food bank and clothing assistance program, provides necessary items and spiritual support to more than 600 households in the San Gabriel Valley each month.
 The food bank and clothing assistance program is located in the western section of the lower Sanctuary, next to Reed Hall.

 Helping Hands is open weekly on Wednesdays from 10:00 am to 12:00 noon.

 Church in the Park provides a hot breakfast and spiritual enrichment to 150 people from Pasadena’s homeless community each week (600 monthly) at Central Park near Old Town Pasadena.
 Each Sunday, breakfast is served at 8:45 am and a short worship service follows in the Park.

 Any and all are invited to volunteer to help with this ministry.

 Community Development is the way that we intentionally build the capacities of others – working toward a healthy, just, and sustainable community.Compassionate Ministries participates in community development initiatives alongside the following strategic community partners: